illinoistech-itm/jhajek/itmd-521/cluster-read-write-assignment/template.md

 ### Your Explanation

 CITING from the text of the book, explain why you chose the values on the commandline that you did and explain what they do and what occurs.

+In an additional paragraph, explain the process of how you handled bad/corrupt data during the read process.